alex-price33/Rock-n-Rose-project/README.md

 ### Bugs

 * **Solved bugs**
-When i was styling my navbar toggle i came across an issue
+* When i checked my site on a samsung galaxy fold i noticed the image containers in the meet the team section were to large for their containers.this was a simple fix of shortening the heights and widths to fit their containers.

 * **Unfixed bugs**

-When I checked my site on a samsung galaxy fold i found the navbar and logo were to close together and the image container was to big in the meet the team section of my website.
+* When I checked my site on a samsung galaxy fold i found the navbar and logo were to close together and the image container was to big in the meet the team section of my website.

+* When I checked my site on a samsung galaxy fold in the opening times section the email address is to large for its container .

+## Deployment
+* The site was deployed to Git Hub pages using the following steps:
+  * In the Github repository, the Stetting tab.
+  * Under General, navigate to Code and Automation and select 'Pages'.
+  * In the Build and Deployment section for Source, select 'Deploy from a branch' from the drop-down list.
+  * For Branch, select 'main' from the drop-down list and Save.
+  * On the top of the page, the link to the complete website is provided.

+  - The deployed site will update automatically upon new commits to the master branch.